 - Where a complaint is shown to be frivolous, vexatious or motivated by malice, it will be dismissed and disciplinary action may be taken against the student.

-- The Student Support Office will provide a written or verbal acknowledgement within five (5) working days of receipt of the feedback or complaint.
+- The Student Support Office will provide a written or verbal acknowledgment within five (5) working days of receipt of the feedback or complaint.

 - The College will respond with: